Q: What is the Health Insurance Marketplace?

 A: No. Health insurance is offered to anyone who applies, but only during open enrollment periods.
 If you are buying coverage on your own (not through an employer), the open enrollment period for 2015 began on November 15, 2014 and ended on February 15, 2015.
 As a result, open enrollment in the individual market is now closed.

 After February 15, 2015, you may enroll in coverage only under special circumstances, such as when you lose employer coverage.
 Check with the Marketplace, a health insurance company or an insurance agent to see if you qualify for a special enrollment opportunity.
 The next open enrollment period for individual market coverage begins on November 1, 2015 and ends on January 31, 2015 for coverage effective in 2016.

 It is important to understand that employers also have open enrollment periods for workers to enroll in an employer plan, but the open enrollment periods for employer plans may differ from the open enrollment periods for coverage you buy directly from an insurer.
 If your employer offers coverage, check with your employer as to whether you are eligible and when you can enroll.

 Q: What if I already have coverage?

 A: If you have employer coverage, you can stay on your employer’s health plan.
-If you have individual coverage, you can shop for new health insurance in the Marketplace or keep your current policy.
-If you have individual coverage, your coverage may change to meet new federal requirements at the time of your annual renewal in 2014, and you can shop for other coverage at that time.
+If you have individual coverage, you can shop for new health insurance in the Marketplace during the next open enrollment period or keep your current policy.

 Q: Does having employer coverage affect my ability to get low income subsidies through the Marketplace?